genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 ### User Management

 The [User Management](/web/micro-front-ends/foundation-user-management/) micro front-end is used to manage the users on the front end.
-Two core components are used to manage the entities `grid`(uses [ag-grid](https://www.ag-grid.com/)) and `form`.
+Two core components are used to manage the entities `grid-pro` and `form`.

 :::info
 User Management is a concrete use case of the [Entity Management](/web/micro-front-ends/foundation-entity-management/) micro front-end, which is provided as part of `foundation-ui`.